 It is a very common practice mainly in the corporate work environments nowadays when each year there is a work performance evalualtion in which your team leader evaluates you and your potential for future tasks at work or in general the recruiters with hiring managers evaluate a candidate at a job interview.
 The “leaders” doing these assesments are said to be evaluating people’s potential.
 They are all wired on the judgment saying that “People have potential” therefore they say, in order to be succesful in our bussiness “we must find those people with high potential”.
 This asssumption is not only wrong, it is totally out of context, has nothing to do with how people perform at workplace.

-Just for a moment, think of all the people on your team.
+Say you are the “Team Leader” and you must look after the good performance on the job of each member in your team.
+Just for a moment, think of all the people in your team.
 Bring to mind each of their faces and names.
 Imagine and ask yourself:

 - What they’re working on now?

 - What they thrive at doing?

 And now, with the 9-box performance evaluation grid shown below in front of you, answer this: Which one of them has the greatest potential?

 Sooner or later in your assignment as a team leader, you’ll be asked this exact question and told to plot your response on the potential axis of your 9-box grid.
 And as you ponder your answer, you’ll pretty quickly run into some challenges.
 You might be quite clear that Jack is doing really well in his job today, but find yourself unsure of whether that means he has potential.
 And you might be equally certain that Katherine is also doing well, but at the same time realize that her job is very different from Jack’s job.
 If one of them has potential, does the other?

 If, as seems to be implied, potential is some sort of universal quality, then:

 - How should you gauge it in 2 different people doing 2 different jobs?